kyma-project/kyma/docs/03-tutorials/service-management/smgt-11-hb-create-addons.md

 title: Create addons
 ---

-Addons which the Helm Broker uses must have a specific structure.
+Addons which Helm Broker uses must have a specific structure.
 To create an addon, provide such elements inside your addons directory:

 1. Add the `meta.yaml` file.